rust1cean/infinite-scroll-svelte/README.md

 ## Important

-The `onPrevChunk` and `onNextChunk` scroll events will be blocked until the previous ones are executed.
+The `onPrev` and `onNext` scroll events will be blocked until the previous ones are executed.

 Also: the first and last elements are temporarily marked with \[data-infinite-scroll-xxxxx\] identifiers for internal work, so **only sequence elements should be inside** `<InfiniteScroll />`:

 ### Incorrect usage

 ```svelte
 <InfiniteScroll>
 	<h1>Title</h1>